LionelR/pg_dependences/README.md

 pg_dependences -h myhost -d mybase myschema
 ```

-The user password is asked if not set on the command line, like for the user name if no one is given and the environnement variable is empty.
+You'll be asked for the database password if not set on the command line, like for the user name if no one is given and the environnement variable is empty.

 <pre>
 In schema tertiaire                first stage links    foreign keys